cloudflare/cloudflare-docs-engine/src/content/learning/getting-started.md

 <Aside header="Try the Playground">

-The quickest way to expirement with Cloudflare Workers is in the [Playground](https://cloudflareworkers.com/#36ebe026bf3510a2e5acace89c09829f:about:blank).
+The quickest way to experiment with Cloudflare Workers is in the [Playground](https://cloudflareworkers.com/#36ebe026bf3510a2e5acace89c09829f:about:blank).
 It doesn’t require _any_ setup.
 It’s just a simple, instant way to preview and test a Workers script directly in the browser against any site.

 </Aside>